Hematuria: Visible hematuria

 The first step in evaluation of red or brown colored urine is to confirm true hematuria with urinalysis and urine microscopy, where hematuria is defined by three of more red blood cells per high power field.
 Although a urine dipstick test may be used, it can give false positive or false negative results.
 In gathering information, it is important to inquire about recent trauma, urologic procedures, menses, and culture-documented urinary tract infection.
 If any of these are present, it is appropriate to repeat a urinalysis with urine microscopy in 1 to 2 weeks or after treatment of the infection.
-If the results of the urinalysis and urine microscopy reveal a glomerular origin of hematuria (indicated by proteinuria or red blood cell casts), consultation of a nephrologist should be made.
+If the results of the urinalysis and urine microscopy reveal a glomerular origin of hematuria (indicated by proteinuria or red blood cell casts), consultation with a nephrologist should be made.
 If the results of the urinalysis indicate a non-glomerular origin, a microbiological culture of the urine should be performed, if it has not been done already.
-If the culture is positive, treatment of the infection should follow and urinalysis and urine microscopy should be repeated once complete.
-If the culture is negative or if hematuria persists after treatment, CT urogram and cystoscopy should be performed.
-Of note, hemodynamic stability should be monitored and a complete blood count should be ordered to assess for anemia.
+If the culture is positive (indicating a bladder infection), urinalysis and urine microscopy should be repeated following treatment to confirm resolution of the hematuria.
+If the culture is negative or if hematuria persists after treatment, CT urogram or renal ultrasound and cystoscopy should be performed.
+Hemodynamic stability should be monitored and a complete blood count should be ordered to assess for anemia.

-In summary, those with visible hematuria confirmed by urinalysis and urine microscopy and with no recent trauma, urologic procedures, menses, or urinary tract infection should undergo cystoscopy and CT urogram.